Extension of unimodular gravity and the cosmological constant: Introduction

-As the present paper is rather long, it may be helpful to first give an overview.
-Throughout, we use natural units with $c=1$ and $\hbar=1$.
+The specific content of the first part, which can be skipped in a first reading, is as follows.
 In Sec.~\ref{sec:Crystal}, we present a physical motivation for having a chemical potential associated with the metric determinant.
 In Sec.~\ref{sec:Cancellation-of-CC}, we then show that the metric determinant can, in principle, cancel an initial cosmological constant, but the chemical potential needs to be fine-tuned.
 In Sec.~\ref{sec:Metric-determinant-as-dynamic-variable}, we avoid this fine-tuning of the chemical potential by introducing a nonstandard coupling of the metric determinant to matter, provided the allowed coordinate transformations are restricted to those with unit Jacobian.
 In Sec.~\ref{sec:Comparison-with-cond-mat}, we compare the new metric-determinant cancellation mechanism with what happens in condensed matter physics, which was the inspiration of our previous work on $q$-theory (for a brief review, see App.~A in Ref.~\cite{KlinkhamerVolovik2022-BBasTopQPT}).

-We then turn to cosmology.
+The specific content of the second part, which can essentially be read without knowledge of the first part, is as follows.
 In Sec.~\ref{sec:Cosmology-Basic-model}, we present a basic model for cosmology with the metric determinant as a dynamic variable.
 We have both analytic and numeric results, but the cosmological constant cannot be cancelled in general.
 For that cancellation, we may need to appeal to nonreversible effects such as dissipation.
 In Sec.~\ref{sec:Cosmology-Quantum-dissipative-effects}, we consider a phenomenological model of cosmology with quantum-dissipative effects included.
-The main result is that it appears possible to cancel a cosmological constant for initial boundary conditions within a finite domain.
-In Sec.~\ref{sec:Final-remarks}, we give some concluding remarks.
+The main result is that it appears possible to cancel a cosmological constant for initial boundary conditions within a finite domain (attractor behavior).
+The three appendices give further results.